-There are a lot of variations that you can plan as part of your swim team fundraising event to encourage teamwork and add an extra element of excitement.
+You can plan many variations as part of your swim team fundraising event to encourage teamwork and add an extra element of excitement.
 The creative options are endless – just have fun!

 - Arrange participants into teams and offer awards for the team that swims the most laps during the event.

 - Add a twist to your swim-a-thon and host a swim-a-thon relay.
 A relay removes the pressure from one individual as team members alternate laps, giving them a short break to catch their breath between turns and encouraging teamwork.

 - Coaches can participate in the fundraising event and the coach can even swim for a team or relay.

 - Swimathons are popular high school fundraisers but don’t forget that a swim-a-thon can be created for any level or age group of swimmers.
-If you are raising funds to help support development for a children’s learn-to-swim program, your swim-a-thon event can be based around laps swam by kids on kick-boards, or the amount of time spent treading water.
+If you are raising funds to help support the development of a children’s learn-to-swim program, your swim-a-thon event can be based around laps swam by kids on kick-boards or the amount of time spent treading water.

-- Dive teams could create dive-a-thon events in which divers are challenged to execute a number of different dives in a specified amount of time.
+- Dive teams could create dive-a-thon events in which divers are challenged to execute several different dives in a specified amount of time.

 Hosting a Swimathon After Party

 Swim-a-thons are great fundraisers because not only are they bringing money in to support the swim team or club, but they also provide an opportunity for sports teams to interact in a fun, social environment while increasing community awareness.
-Some organizations choose to make an entire day out of their swim team fundraiser and this allows you to raise even more money.
-Following the actual swimming event attendees and participants are invited to a community picnic or BBQ.
-Food and drinks are donated by local businesses and tickets are sold.
-Perhaps a local band or DJ is interested in performing in support of your cause.
+Some organizations make an entire day out of their swim team fundraiser, which allows you to raise even more money.
+Following the actual swimming event, attendees and participants are invited to a community picnic or BBQ.
+Food and drinks are donated by local businesses, and tickets are sold.
+Perhaps a local band or D.J. is interested in performing in support of your cause.

 Recruiting Swimathon Sponsors

 Other Crowdfunding Resources for Swim-a-thons

 See our blog on Charity Swimming Events Create a Splash.